MatthewWilletts/matthewwilletts.github.io/_posts/2021-2-7-Non-Linear-ICA-using-flows-and-fixed-linear-models.md

 (Of course in the linear case you just have to do this once, simply for your observed dataset, so doing SVD isn't that big a deal.
 For us, however, we are acting on the output of the flow.
 So the equivalent of the 'data matrix' from the perspective of our linear model is our whole dataset fed through the current instance of the flow [$$\v Z=f^{-1}_\theta(\v X)$$] which changes after every gradient update to $$\theta$$.
-So if we were to embark on an SVD-whitening approach here, we would have to perform SVD after every update, and backprogagate through the procedure as well.
+So if we were to embark on an SVD-whitening approach here, we would have to perform SVD after every update, and backpropagate through the procedure as well.
 The instability and overhead associated with this are exactly the kind of thing we are trying to avoid -- hence having a fixed unmixing matrix.)

 There is a neat way to achieve approximate whitening in a way that doesn't depend on the data at all.
 This is possible using _sketching_, also known (more informatively) as 'random projections'.
-Remarkably, if we sample the elements of a matrix iid from certain (simple) univariate distributions, then the resulting matrix is an approximate whitening matrix -- see the full paper for theory on this.
+Remarkably, if we sample the elements of a matrix iid from certain (simple) uni-variate distributions, then the resulting matrix is an approximate whitening matrix -- see the full paper for theory on this.

 A particularly simple sketching matrix is that of Achlioptas (2003), where each entry is $$\pm1$$ with equal probability -- and multiplied by an overall scaling to preserve distances in the projected space.